 Ms. Marvel is a Marvel Comics superhero originally created as a Distaff Counterpart to Captain Marvel.
-After the original Ms. Marvel, Carol Danvers, changed her code-name, there have been a number of other characters who have taken on the name of Ms. Marvel.
-Not counting Jean Grey, who has gone by the similar moniker Marvel Girl in the past.
+After the original Ms. Marvel, Carol Danvers, changed her code-name, there have been a number of other characters who have taken on the name of Ms. Marvel, most notably Kamala Khan.

 The original Ms. Marvel, Carol Danvers first appeared in Marvel Super-Heroes #13 (March 1968) as an Air Force officer who befriended (and then became a temporary love interest to) Captain Mar-Vell.
 During one of his missions to stop his arch-enemy Yon-Rogg, she is caught in the explosion of a device called a Psyche-Magnetron.
 Years later, it is revealed that this incident merged her DNA with Mar-Vell and gave her superpowers.

-Carol receives her first solo book in 1977.
-At the time, using the term "Ms" was a deliberate attempt to be feminist and Carol's character is portrayed very much as one (even if the comic did have various missteps).
+Carol received her first solo book in 1977.
+At the time, using the term "Ms." was a deliberate attempt to be feminist and Carol's character is portrayed very much as one (even if the comic did have various missteps).

-Even after her book is cancelled, she continued to show up as a member of the Avengers.
-Unfortunately, this also resulted in one of the most infamous storylines of all time: Avengers #200, where Carol becomes pregnant with an extra-dimensional alien named Marcus who fell in love with her and so she leaves with him, with the blessing of the Avengers.
+After her book was cancelled, she continued to show up as a member of the Avengers.
+Unfortunately, this also resulted in one of the most infamous storylines of all time: Avengers #200, where Carol becomes pregnant with an extra-dimensional alien named Marcus who fell in love with her and then brainwashed her, and so she leaves with him, with the blessing of the Avengers.
 Needless to say, fans and other writers hated this story and Chris Claremont was quick to retcon it in Avengers Annual #10, which also had Rogue showing up to battle Ms. Marvel and then absorb all her memories and powers.

-From then, Carol becomes a side character in Claremont's X-Men, is experimented on by the Brood, gains the powers of a "white hole" and renames herself Binary, joins the Starjammers, and then eventually loses her powers and returns to Earth, where she renames herself (again) Warbird and joins the Avengers again.
-Around the same time, she also develops a drinking problem, which gets her expelled from the group, but she gets help from Iron Man (who's been down that path before) and eventually returns.
+After that, Carol became a side character in Claremont's X-Men, is experimented on by the Brood, gains the powers of a "white hole" and renames herself Binary, joins the Starjammers, and then eventually loses her powers and returns to Earth, where she renames herself (again) Warbird and rejoins the Avengers.
+Around the same time, she also develops a drinking problem, which soon got her expelled from the group, but she got help from Iron Man (who's been down that path before) and eventually returns.

-In 2006, Carol gets her own book again as Ms. Marvel, all 50 issues written by Brian Reed.
-She becomes involved in various events, including Civil War and Secret Invasion, before she gets another book in 2012 and a new name: Captain Marvel, written by Kelly Sue DeConnick (the first female writer for Carol's solo book).
+In 2006, Carol got her own book again as Ms. Marvel, all 50 issues written by Brian Reed, with a new goal of becoming one of the world's best heroes.
+She became involved in various events, including Civil War and Secret Invasion, before she got another book in 2012 and a new name: Captain Marvel, written by Kelly Sue DeConnick (the first female writer for Carol's solo book).
 Carol is reinvented as a cosmic superhero and subsequently becomes a member of the Guardians of the Galaxy and then the leader of Alpha Flight.

-For tropes associated with Carol, see: Carol Danvers.
+For tropes associated with Carol, see: Marvel Comics: Carol Danvers.

 - Ms. Marvel (vol 1) #1-23 (January 1977 - April 1979)